 is a Love Trope

 that extends over several genres.
-Two (or more) characters plan to get together, but once the time arrives, one of them never shows up.
-This is almost always about a romantic date (or what one or both of the characters hope it is), but can be about a platonic couple, such as family
+Two (or more) characters plan to get together but one of them never shows up.
+This is usually a romantic date (or one or both of the characters may hope it is) but it could involve a platonic couple or a family

-The outcome varies a lot, depending on genre, setting, what kind of characters are involved, etc. The character who is left waiting will usually be traumatized and their self-confidence will take a blow.
+The outcome varies a lot, depending on genre, setting, the kind of characters involved, etc. The character who is stood up will usually be traumatized and their self-confidence will take a blow.
 On the more idealistic side, there may be a good reason for not showing up, and the character may be forgiven.
-On the more cynical or tragic side, there is no good reason, and the relationship may end there.
+On the more cynical side, there may be no good reason and the relationship may end there.
+Played for comedy, it's all a misunderstanding; played for tragedy, something horrible may have happened.
 If it's set up from the beginning, it's a type of Prank Date

 open/close all folders

 Anime and Manga

 - Tenchi in Tokyo: In a certain episode that features Tenchi agreeing to meet up with his prospect girlfriend Sakuya Kumashiro, but Ryoko shows up and they go in an impromptu date.
 When it's all over and Ryoko goes back home after a great day, Tenchi goes home, passes by the local park... and finds Sakuya, who has been waiting for him around five hours (thank God she chose a bench in the park instead of a restaurant).
 She lets Tenchi explain himself and forgives him, but she can't help crying anyway as she explains herself to Tenchi as well.
 Since Sakuya is a "shadow" of the Big Bad Yuugi, there's some lampshading as Yuugi watches over the whole exchange from above, and when Sakuya starts crying...
 Yuugi cries too, much to Yuugi's own shock.